Andeweg01/tradTracker/README.md

 3 *Links:* Do all the links and radio buttons function properly and do all functions and links stay within the site as intended (no _blank) at this point.

 4 *Form:* Does the form warn when fields are blank before sending and does the pop up show when successfully sent.
+The service EmailJS does not provide validation of the email address.

 5 *Map redraw:* Does the map redraw with the relevant markers when opening and selecting 'days' with the radio buttons.